-- City of Columbia is home to about 131,000 residents with more than 839,000 people living in the metropolitan area.
+- City of Columbia is home to over 136,000 residents with more than 839,000 people living in the metropolitan area.

 - Columbia is the capital of South Carolina and the 2nd most populated city in the state, right behind Charleston.

 - Metropolitan Columbia – also known as the “Midlands of South Carolina” – consists of eight counties, including Richland (where Columbia is located) and Lexington.

 - Between 2010 and 2020 the Columbia MSA had a net population increase of nearly 80,000 people.

 - Population of the Columbia metro area is projected to exceed 900,000 residents by 2030.

 Columbia expects to see more business and residential growth in the upcoming years, according to a report from WLTX News 19.
 As the city’s Director of Economic Development notes, "I think what we've seen over the past decade does tell us that Columbia is an attractive market, and developers, and investors, and companies are interested in being here."